Resource

 Overview

-In this lesson pupils will consider the difference between wants and needs and discuss how our wants and needs can influence how we spend money.
-Pupils learn that money comes from different sources, can be used for different purposes, and about the role money plays in their lives.
-They will also debate whether money is best spent or saved.
+Pupils will consider the difference between wants and needs and discuss how our wants and needs can influence how we spend money.

 More Lessons resources